An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

-On the Newsela dataset, we observed that Control-T5 often simply deletes long segments of the source sentence, leaving only trivial changes to the remaining parts.
-Below is an example: \begin{description} \item[Source:] Obama said that children today still fail to meet their full potential, even if there are no mobs with bricks and bottles to ward young black women away from higher education. \item[Control-T5 Simplification Output:] Even if there are no mobs with bricks and bottles to keep young black women from higher education. \item[GPT-4 Simplification Output:] Obama said that children aren't reaching their full potential, even when there are no threats stopping them from getting a better education. \end{description} In this example, Control-T5 removed the extensive segment preceding `even if...', resulting in the loss of significant information.
-In contrast, GPT-4 retained the majority of the information, resulting in higher scores on meaning preservation.
-The last column of Table~\ref{tab:avg_rating} shows average ratings for reference simplifications in the Newsela test set, which reveals that Newsela's references permit to sacrifice of meaning preservation for simplicity.
+In this example, the source sentence consists of a main clause and a relative clause.
+Control-T5 removes the relative clause entirely while leaving the main clause unchanged, leading to significant information loss and limited transformation diversity.
+In contrast, GPT-4, Qwen2.5-72B, and Llama-3.2-3B tend to retain information from both parts, achieving higher scores for meaning preservation.
+The average rating for reference simplifications in the Newsela test set is $1.67$, which reveals that Newsela's references sacrifice meaning preservation for simplicity.
 Control-T5 might have adopted a deletion-heavy approach during its training on the Newsela dataset, even heavier than the deletion degree of the Newsela dataset itself.
 It adversely affects its ability to preserve the original sentence's meaning.